Senate of the Philippines: Seat

 A Senate session during the 18th Congress inside the GSIS Building with other senators on remote locations via virtual conference during the COVID-19 pandemic, January 27, 2022.

-The Senate currently meets at the GSIS Building along Jose W. Diokno Boulevard in Pasay.
-Built on land reclaimed from Manila Bay, the Senate shares the complex with the Government Service Insurance System (GSIS).
+The Senate meets at the GSIS Building on Jose W. Diokno Boulevard in Pasay, which is built on land reclaimed from Manila Bay.
+It shares the complex with the Government Service Insurance System (GSIS).

 The Senate previously met at the Old Legislative Building in Manila until May 1997.
-The Senate occupied the upper floors (the session hall now restored to its semi-former glory) while the House of Representatives occupied the lower floors (now occupied by the permanent exhibit of Juan Luna's Spoliarium as the museum's centerpiece), with the National Library at the basement.
-When the Legislative Building was ruined in World War II, the House of Representatives temporarily met at the Old Japanese Schoolhouse at Lepanto Street (modern-day S. H. Loyola Street), while the Senate's temporary headquarters was at the half-ruined Manila City Hall.
+The Senate occupied the upper floors (its session hall has since undergone restoration) while the House of Representatives occupied the lower floors (now occupied by the permanent exhibit of Juan Luna's Spoliarium as the museum's centerpiece), with the National Library in the basement.
+When the Legislative Building was ruined in World War II, the House of Representatives temporarily met at the Old Japanese Schoolhouse at Lepanto Street (modern-day S. H. Loyola Street), while the Senate's temporary headquarters was at the partially ruined Manila City Hall.
 Congress then returned to the Legislative Building in 1950 upon its reconstruction.
 When President Ferdinand Marcos dissolved Congress in 1972, he built a new legislative complex in Quezon City.
 The unicameral parliament known as the Batasang Pambansa eventually met there in 1978.
 With the restoration of the bicameral legislature in 1987, the House of Representatives inherited the complex at Quezon City, now called the Batasang Pambansa Complex, while the Senate returned to the Congress Building, until the GSIS Building was finished in 1997.
 Thus, the country's two houses of Congress meet at different places in Metro Manila.

-The Senate would eventually move to the New Senate Building at the Navy Village in Fort Bonifacio, Taguig by 2025 at the earliest.
+The Senate planned to move to the New Senate Building at the Navy Village in Fort Bonifacio, Taguig by 2025 at the earliest.
 As the Senate has rented GSIS for the office space, it asked the Bases Conversion and Development Authority (BCDA) to present suitable sites for it to move to, with the Senate eyeing the Navy Village property along Lawton Avenue as its favored site.
 In 2018, a building designed by AECOM was chosen as winner for the new home for the Senate and was expected to be built by 2022.
 Civil works to erect the building had been awarded to Hilmarcs Construction Corporation, the same company the Senate investigated for alleged overpriced construction of the Makati City Hall Parking Building II in 2015.
 The reception to the design was mixed, with some Filipino netizens comparing it to a garbage can.
 By early 2021, the New Senate Building's construction was delayed due to the COVID-19 pandemic in the Philippines.